Be encouraged by homeschool parents and students who have traveled the path ahead of you.

 Every homeschool family I know experiences at least a few harrowing twists and turns along the journey.
 Jennifer's family was no exception, but she emerged with the prize of her son's heart.

-To be notified when the next post is published:
+Do you want to know when the next post is published?